ChrisWhealy/wasm_sha256/docs/080-read-file.md

 If the read buffer is not full, then we know two things:

 1. We must have hit EOF
-2. The read buffer contains at least one spare byte, so we can immediately write the end-of-data terminator to the byte following the last data byte.
+2. The read buffer contains at least one spare byte, so we can immediately write the end-of-data marker to the byte following the last data byte.

-So let's now look at the `else` half of the condition shown above.
-For clarity the commented out calls to the trace/debugging functions have been removed.

-The `else` clause also contains a condition to test whether we've zero or more than zero bytes.
+The `else` clause of the condition shown above itself contains a condition to test whether we've zero or more than zero bytes.

 If we've read zero bytes, then `$wasi.fd_read` has hit EOF and we're done &mdash; so that's easy.